 The Dealing with COVID-19 website also has loads of visuals and guides for those working with individuals with learning difficulties.

-Social distancing and PPE
+Social distancing and local restrictions

 The below links are have great visual explanations of social distancing rules:

 NLC Communication Friendly have created a range of easy to use visuals to explain different restrictions, click below to browse